 Law enforcement animals have relatively broad authority under the law so that they can perform their professional duties.
 Handlers are exempt from liability if the victim harassed or provoked the dog.
 The same applies to a bite or injury that occurred during a criminal investigation, the execution of a warrant, the apprehension of a suspect, or the defense of a police officer.

-Each of these scenarios demonstrates the dog performing their job or protecting its owner.
+Each of these scenarios demonstrates the dog performing its job or protecting its owner.
 For instance, apprehending a suspect naturally requires the canine to bite a person’s clothing or body to stop them.
 If the law enforcement dog bites an innocent bystander, the organization may be strictly liable.

 The Victim Assumed Risk